KQM-git/TCL/characters/hydro/tartaglia.md

 * MV/s stated is without recovery and assumes a standing combat-neutral startup.

 **Charged Attack**
-Perform a more precise Aimed Shot.
-Once fully charged, deal Hydro DMG and apply the **Riptide** status.
+Perform a more precise Aimed Shot with increased DMG.
+While aiming, the power of Hydro will accumulate on the arrowhead.
+A arrow fully charged with the torrent will deal Hydro DMG and apply the **Riptide** status.

+**Riptide**\
+Opponents affected by Riptide will suffer from AoE Hydro DMG effects when attacked by Tartaglia in various ways.
+DMG dealt in this way is considered Normal Attack DMG.\
-* **Riptide Flash:** Hitting an opponent affected by Riptide with a fully charged aimed shot deals consecutive bouts of AoE DMG.
-Can occur once every 0.7s.
+• **Riptide Flash**: A fully-charged Aimed Shot that hits an opponent affected by Riptide deals consecutive bouts of AoE DMG.
+Can occur once every 0.7s.\
-* **Riptide Burst:** Defeating an opponent affected by riptide creates a Hydro burst that inflicts the Riptide status on nearby opponents hit.
+• **Riptide Burst**: Defeating an opponent affected by Riptide creates a Hydro burst that inflicts the Riptide status on nearby opponents hit.

 | String | Talent 6% | Frames | MV/s | GU |
 | :--- | :--- | :--- | :--- | :--- |